Oka tubes in holomorphic line bundles: Preliminaries

-is a Hartogs domain.
-If $\log h$ is plurisubharmonic (i.e., condition (i) holds) then so is $h$, and hence $\Delta_h(E)|_U$ is pseudoconvex.
-The converse is also well-known and easily seen: if the above Hartogs domain is pseudoconvex then $\log\xi$ is plurisubharmonic on $U$, and hence $\log h$ is plurisubharmonic on $E|_U$ by \eqref{eq:curvature-local}.
-This proves the equivalence (i) $\Leftrightarrow$ (iii).
-The last statement follows again from \eqref{eq:curvature-local}: if $\imath \Theta_h<0$ then $\log \xi$ and hence $\xi$ are strongly plurisubharmonic, so $h$ is strongly plurisubharmonic away from the zero section $\{h=0\}=E(0)$.
+is a Hartogs domain in $U\times \C$.
+If $\log h$ is plurisubharmonic (condition (ii) holds) then so is $h$, and hence $\Delta_h(E)|_U$ is pseudoconvex.
+The converse is also well-known and easily seen: if the Hartogs domain \eqref{eq:DeltaHartogs} is pseudoconvex then $\log\xi$ is plurisubharmonic on $U$, and hence $\log h$ is plurisubharmonic on $E|_U$.
+This proves (ii) $\Leftrightarrow$ (iii).
+If $\imath \Theta_h<0$ then $\log \xi$ and hence $\xi$ are strongly plurisubharmonic, so $h$ is strongly plurisubharmonic on $E\setminus E(0)$.
 The equivalences (i')\ $\Leftrightarrow$\ (ii')\ $\Leftrightarrow$\ (iii') are proved in the same way and we leave out the details. \end{proof}